mother-of-all-self-hosting/ansible-role-versatiles/docs/configuring-versatiles.md

 ## Usage

 After running the command for installation, VersaTiles becomes available at the specified hostname like `https://example.com`.
-To use it, open the URL on the browser and create an account.

 ## Troubleshooting